asg017/churro/README.md

 In essence, it's kinda like an SSH server, but with less security and a little easier to manage!

-## security

-Be extremely cautious using this!
-If an attacker has direct access to your terminal it's game over.
-If you do use this, consider taking these steps to make yourself (a little) more secure:

-1. Never forward your port to ngrok.io or some other service!
-Keep it only on localhost to limit any attacks.
-2. Have tokens expires quickly!
-This is why this uses JWT - it's annoying to keep generating tokens but it at least keeps you safer.
-3. Don't run this on an AWS server or something similar - run this on your local machine then ssh into wherever.
-4. Try and run this in a Docker instance instance of your full computer's shell.

 ## Uses

 - No need to switch windows from Observable <-> your terminal, keep it all in once place!